Project

 Replies (5)

-RE: water flow meter - Added by Springuin about 11 years ago
+RE: water flow meter - Added by Springuin over 11 years ago

 I think it's a good idea.
 Note that this specific flow sensor has 1/2" thread and the laser coolant tubes are significantly smaller.